FooBarShebang/introspection_lib/Documentation/Requirements/RE005_universal_access_requirements.md

 * Any 'end-element' of a 'nested' path definition or a 'simple' path (single not nested element) is not an integer or a string
 * 'Nested' path definition contains any other types apart from an integer, a string or a (nested) sequence of stings and integers
 * Mis-match of the current level object type and the path element type:
-  * Current level object is a sequence, but the path element to be accessed is not an integer
+  * Current level object is a sequence (but not a named tuple), but the path element to be accessed is a string
-  * Current level object is a not a sequence, but the path element to be accessed is not a string
+  * Current level object is a not a sequence, but the path element to be accessed is an integer

 **Verification Method:** T